 While sub-varsity teams are more developmental in nature, our varsity programs are quite competitive.
 Playing on a team offers not only a chance to enjoy the sport but also a valuable participatory experience for each athlete.
 This applies to all team members from all-league standouts to substitutes who play a supporting role.
-In keeping with the Thayer philosophy that athletics are an integral part of a student's curriculum, students should plan their participation with the help of their advisors.
+In keeping with the Thayer philosophy that athletics are an integral part of a student's curriculum, students should plan their participation with the help of their Advisors.
 This discussion will help everyone gain a better understanding of each student's overall school program.
 The varsity and sub-varsity teams are made up of those students who have demonstrated, through the tryout process, that they can successfully and comfortably compete at that level.
 All sub-varsity participants are expected to receive fairly equal playing time over the course of the entire season.
+Daily attendance is expected at all levels of play, and student athletes who exceed three absences in any program will meet to discuss their commitment to sport with the Athletics Director.
+Please see "Attendance Policies" for more information.
 All team information is available via www.thayer.org/athletics/teams-schedules-results.